List of Le Mans Prototypes

 The following are a list of Le Mans Prototypes (LMP) race cars, running today, and in the past.
+This does not include DPi, LMH and LMDh cars, as they appear in lists contained in their own articles.

 (Note: Some car chassis may have raced in multiple LMP classes through its lifetime or through different setups by teams.
 These cars are listed in every class they participated in.)